chenxm1986/cktso/README.md

 ============
 Only x86-64 libraries are provided.
 This means that, a 64-bit Windows or Linux operating system is needed.

 Functions for both 32-bit integers and 64-bit integers are provided.
 The latter has '_L' in the function names.
-The integer bitwidth is only for the input matrix.
+The integer bitwidth only limits the size of the input matrix.
 The internal data structures always use 64-bit integers.

 Publications